-NOTE: The Blade Bolt has left-hand threads (ex.
-Turn clockwise to loosen, counterclockwise to tighten).
+NOTE: The Blade Bolt has left-hand threads.

-6. Remove ONLY the Outer Blade Washer c and the Blade [12], leaving the Inner Blade Washer on the Spindle.
-Proceed with carefully removing the blade.
-See Figure 10.
+- 6. Remove ONLY the Outer Blade Washer ^C and the Blade ^{F12}, leaving the Inner Blade Washer on the Spindle.
+Proceed with caution, carefully removing the blade.
+See Figure 10. - 7.
+Carefully fit Saw Blade inside the Blade Guard and guide it onto the Spindle, ensuring the Teeth of the Blade are facing down at the front of the Saw.